PB&J Slam comes to Rutland

 It’s peanut-butter-jelly time — literally.

-For the first time, the Southern Vermont Council on Aging (SVCOA) and United Way are bringing their PB&J slam to Rutland to help food shelves keep their two most popular items well-stocked, whether it be crunchy, creamy, with seeds or without.
+For the first time, the Southern Vermont Council on Aging and United Way are bringing their PB&J Slam to Rutland to help food shelves keep their two most popular items well-stocked, whether it be crunchy, creamy, with seeds or without.

 Last year, in the third year of the event in Bennington County, 3,000 jars of peanut butter, jelly, jam and Fluff were distributed to food shelves throughout the county.
 Anna White, SVCOA’s nutrition assistance and wellness coordinator, hopes Rutland can beat that figure in its inaugural year.